dtonon/papiro/README.md

 [![Output pdf example](docs/output-example.png)](examples/qrcodes-cat.jpg.pdf)

-Or you can enjoy the full [Dante Alighieri's Divina Commedia in 7 pages](examples/divina-commedia/README.md), too!
+Or you can enjoy the full [Divina Commedia in 7 pages](examples/divina-commedia/README.md) or [Moby-Dick in 15 pages](examples/moby-dick/README.md), too!

 ## Privacy & Encryption